newhinton/Timed-Silence/README.md

 </div>

 -----------
-An app that manages your phones volume.
-It will mute your phone for you, so that you never get disturbed when doing important things!
+An Android app that manages your phone's volume.
+It will mute your phone for you, so you never get disturbed when doing important things!
 <br/>

 Screenshots